 God’s Words Guide Me to Learn How to Educate My Children (II)

-One day after dinner, I taught my eldest son how to read Chinese—just the simple words, “Heaven, earth, people, and, earth, daddy, mommy….”
+One day after dinner, I taught my eldest son how to read Chinese—just the simple words, “Heaven, earth, people, and, soil, daddy, mommy….”
 I taught him quite a few times, but he still couldn’t write them.
 He would write the first word and then forget the next one.
-The anger inside me rose up, and I grabbed the ruler on the table and hit him several times.
-I shouted loudly: “How stupid you are!
+The anger inside me rose up, I scowled at him and shouted loudly: “How stupid you are!
 You cannot even learn these few words!”
-My eldest son was hit until he cried, “waah, waah” and broke free and ran to stand in the corner.
+My eldest son was frightened into running to stand in the corner.
 I scolded him, “Come over here and keep writing!”
 My eldest son did not come over, so I grabbed hold of him and pulled him onto the chair.
-Seeing that my eldest son’s hand had been beaten red and swollen by me, I felt a stabbing pain in my heart.
+Seeing my eldest son’s pitiful look, I felt a stabbing pain in my heart.
 I cried and returned to my room and prayed to God: “God!
 As soon as my child displeased me, I could not control my anger.
 I don’t want to treat my children like this.
 God, may You help me.”
 After praying, I slowly calmed down.

 Thanks be tofor changing mine and my children’s lives with His words!
 In the past I was ignorant and foolish and disciplined my children based on my own arrogant nature.
 I didn’t know to bring my children before God and as a result the more I disciplined them, the more rebellious they became.
 Now I understand that only God’s words can change us and make us live out the likeness of a real man.
 From now on, I will learn to exalt God’s word and bring the children to believe in and follow God.
 All glory belongs to Almighty God!